apify-projects/apify-orchestrator/README.md

 - Abort all the Runs in progress, triggered by the orchestrator, when the latter is gracefully aborted *(opt-in)*.\
   In this way, you have at your disposal a **kill switch** to stop all the Runs at once, for instance, to keep scraping costs under control.

-- Store the Runs in progress in the Key Value Store and **resume** them after a resurrection, avoiding to start a new, redundant Run.
+- Store the Runs in progress in the Key Value Store and **resume** them after a resurrection, avoiding starting a new, redundant Run.

 - Avoid to incur in errors due to **Apify API limits**.

-- Log all the events that occur (a Run starts, finishes, fails...) in a format **easy to read and debug**.
+- Log all the events that occur (a Run starts, finishes, fails...) in a format that is **easy to read and debug**.

 - Periodically log a **report** listing the Runs and their status.